jmew/selenium-bootcamp/README.md

 #####Challenge:

 Try creating a page object for Google.ca, and make methods to enter your search and click the search button

+#Examples

+Look in this repository for test samples and a page object example.